sanjiv-singh/taxi-coop/README.md

     $ ./mongo.sh
 ```

 8. Now we shall start the simulator.
+It can be run on local machine or an ec2 instance in the cloud.
 It consists of two steps, viz. registration of taxis as IoT things and publishing of MQTT messages to IoT Core with updated location information.
 Change directory to `simulation` and start the taxi simulator

 ```bash
     $ cd ../simulation